nsec/nsec-badge/esp32/components/challenges_storage/provision_README.md

-from an esp32 folder where 'nsec-ctf-addon' firmware is ready to be built with `#define CTF_ADDON_ADMIN_MODE 0`
+from an esp32 folder where 'nsec-ctf-addon' firmware is ready to be built with `add_definitions(-DCTF_ADDON_ADMIN_MODE)` commented out in top CMakelists.txt

 ```idf.py build